Alert Source Discuss

 Abstract

-This proposal introduces a variation of ERC-6551 that extends to all types of contracts linked to non-fungible tokens (NFTs), i.e., contracts owned by a single NFT and thus by the owner of the NFT.
+This proposal introduces a variation of ERC-6551 that extends to all types of services linked to non-fungible tokens (NFTs), i.e., contracts extending an NFT, owned by a single NFT and thus by the owner of the NFT.
 It achieves this goal using generic language for functions, errors, and events, and avoids conflicting with the strict restrictions imposed by the original proposal.

 Motivation